gvwilson/thirdbit/teaching/biblio.md

 *   <span id="hannay-pairing">[Hannay2009]</span> Jo E. Hannay, Tore Dybå, Erik Arisholm, and Dag I.K.
 Sjøberg: "The Effectiveness of Pair Programming: A Meta-Analysis." _Information and Software Technology_, 51(7), 2009, 10.1016/j.infsof.2009.02.001. _A summary of research on the effectiveness of pair programming._

-*   <span id="harms-parsons">[Harms2016]</span> <span class="changed" markdown="1">Kyle James Harms, Jason Chen, and Caitlin L. Kelleher: "Distractors in Parsons Problems Decrease Learning Efficiency for Young Novice Programmers." _Proc.
-ICER 2016_, September 2016, 10.1145/2960310.2960314.  _Shows that adding distractors to Parsons Problems does not improve learning while increasing the time spent solving them._</span>
+*   <span id="harms-parsons">[Harms2016]</span> Kyle James Harms, Jason Chen, and Caitlin L. Kelleher: "Distractors in Parsons Problems Decrease Learning Efficiency for Young Novice Programmers." _Proc.
+ICER 2016_, September 2016, 10.1145/2960310.2960314.  _Shows that adding distractors to Parsons Problems does not improve learning while increasing the time spent solving them._

 *   <span id="henderson-facilitating">[Henderson2011]</span> Charles Henderson, Andrea Beach, and Noah Finkelstein: "Facilitating Change in Undergraduate STEM Instructional Practices: An Analytic Review of the Literature." _Journal of Research in Science Teaching_, 48(8), 2011, 10.1002/tea.20439. _Describes eight approaches to effecting change in STEM education that form a useful framework for thinking about how free-range workshops can go mainstream._